 Barefoot Beach Preserve County Park is located at the end of Barefoot Beach Road off of Bonita Beach Road — 15 minutes west of I-75.
 To reach the park, you wind through a residential community of million-dollar homes.

 Barefoot Beach is 342 acres of natural land and you can walk a mile along the beach to the end, where you reach the swift currents of Wiggins Pass.
 (Across the pass lies the very nice Delnor-Wiggins Sate Park.)

-Stephen Leatherman, aka Dr. Beach, has named it to his top 10 list in past years, but, fortunately, it remains unspoiled.
+Stephen Leatherman, aka Dr. Beach, named it to his top 10 beaches in America list for several years, but, fortunately, it remains unspoiled.

 When he named it #6 in 2013, he describes it this way: “The surf is gentle with waves generally being measured in inches, and the water is very shallow, making this a great beach for bathing and swimming for families.
 The sand is fine and contains many small shells.”